DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/kotr_knockback.md

 // if 0 - usual output, if 1 - Prints more messages to server and chat
 new g_bDebug;
 ```
-Plugin loads values of g_fKnockback, g_fAngle and g_bDebug from a text file.
+Plugin will load values of g_fKnockback, g_fAngle and g_bDebug from a text file.

 ## Pushing players